The Hunter Trade College delivers an innovative program that specialises in delivering vocational training as part of the HSC.

 In Year 11 (Preliminary HSC), you will study fourteen (14) units of coursework.

 In Year 12, you will study eight units of coursework, continuing your English Studies, Mathematics and Industry-Based Learning or Work Studies and your major trade course.

 Remember!
 The two-year pattern of study at the College does not allow you to gain an ATAR.

-- AUR20516 - Certificate II in Automotive Servicing Technology (Available to students enrolling in 2017 onwards)
+· AUR20516 - Certificate II in Automotive Servicing Technology

-- UR20716 - Certificate II in Automotive Vocational Preparation (Available to students enrolling in 2017 onwards)
+· UR20716 - Certificate II in Automotive Vocational Preparation

-- UR30616 - Certificate III in Light Vehicle Mechanical Technology (Available to students enrolling in 2017 onwards)
+· UR30616 - Certificate III in Light Vehicle Mechanical Technology (school based apprentices only)

-- UEE30811 - Certificate III in Electrotechnology Electrician
+· UEE30811 - Certificate III in Electrotechnology Electrician (school based apprentices only)

 These courses are all nationally accredited under the Australian Qualifications Framework (AQF) and are nationally recognised by employers and other training organisations.
-The Certificate III courses listed above cannot be completed as part of the HSC.
-Additional training undertaken in an apprenticeship pathway is required to complete a full Certificate III qualification in these courses.
+Please remember that you cannot complete a Certificate III course as part of the HSC.
+You will need to undertake additional training in an apprenticeship pathway to complete a full Certificate III qualification in these courses.